 ROOMS AND COMPUTER FACILITIES

-The LIC currently has 9 study rooms (3 standard, 3 group and 3 computer rooms) containing a total of 310 study spaces.
-The computer rooms and entrance hall contain a total of 82 computers.
+The LIC currently has 9 study rooms (3 standard, 3 computer, 2 group and 1 individual) containing a total of 287 study spaces.
+The relaxing room name´s POKEC has 13 study spaces.
+The computer rooms and entrance hall contain a total of 84 computers.

 DESCRIPTION OF ROOMS AND THEIR EQUIPMENT:

-ENTRANCE HALL (1st basement floor) – information and lending services, SelfCheck self-service machine for borrowers, 9 computers.
+ENTRANCE HALL – information and lending services, SelfCheck self-service machine for borrowers, 5 multifunctional copiers Xerox Versalink C7020, 6 computers.

-THREE COMPUTER ROOMS (Red, Blue, Green – all ground floor) – a total of 120 study spaces and 73 computers, access to the internet and information resources, installed engineering design software.
+THREE COMPUTER ROOMS (RED, BLUE, GREEN) – a total of 120 study spaces and 74 computers, access to information resources.

-- 1) RED COMPUTER ROOM – 20 computers with internet access and 2 computers with access to Czech technical standards via ČSN Online, and a large-format printer for the printing of technical drawings.
+- 1) RED COMPUTER ROOM – 20 computers and 2 computers with access to Czech technical standards via ČSN, and a large-format printer for the printing of technical drawings.
 Shelves contain current editions of Czech and foreign journals to which the library subscribes.

 - 2) BLUE COMPUTER ROOM – 30 computers and 3 scanners.